ruchi-amit/Salary_Calculation/README.md

 Answer: Saving_Summary.CSV file

-2.Write an SQL query to identify the department with the highest annual savings.
+2. Write an SQL query to identify the department with the highest annual savings.

 Answer: highestsavingresult.csv